ccosby/ccosby/ccosby_resume.md

 This position defined much of my career.
 The "Platform" responsibility is more systems integration and automation than software engineer.
-I'm responsible for making our products installable by "a homeless person with no computer experience".
+I'm responsible for making our products installable by "any passerby on the street with no computer experience".
 I've learned to write scripts of all types: Bourne shell, Korn shell, BASH, Perl, Python, Ruby, etc. The product was initially shipped on Sun SPARC hardware.
 From there, we worked on recompiling to SunOS i386 and installing it on VMware.
 My job is creating the glue required to make upgrading versions happen with as little downtime as possible.
 Moving a running application stack from SunOS SPARC to SunOS i386 under VMware, while migrating a half terabyte Informix database requires a lot of tools and an ability to make things work together that were never designed to.

 * Cisco
   * Nexus 5000/7000